ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## Team work
 ### Project Board
+![Project board](images/project%20board.png)

 ### Unclosed Issues
-Some issues still remain open in the Todo column.
-These are a combination of features that the group found interesting but did not get to implement within the time frame of the project work, such as bugs, refactors and documentation.
+Some issues remain open in the Todo column.
+These include a combination of features that the group found interesting but were unable to implement within the project timeframe, as well as bugs, refactoring tasks, and documentation updates.
 &nbsp;
-![Project board](images/project%20board.png)

-In order to better mimic the functionality of _X_ (f.k.a _Twitter_), users should be able to leave comments directly on the timeline pages.
-This would be implemented by having a popup window appear, where users could leave comments, when clicking a Cheep.
-However getting this to work while handling and displaying message-format-errors proved to be an issue, and the feature was given an _Extra_ tag and left open.
+To better mimic the functionality of _X_ (formerly known as Twitter), users should be able to leave comments directly on the timeline pages.
+This feature was intended to be implemented with a popup window that appears when a user clicks on a Cheep, allowing them to leave comments.
+However, handling and displaying message format errors proved challenging, so the feature was given an "Extra" tag and left open.
 \vspace*{0.3cm}

-We also wanted to make a big refactor, which involved moving what database access we could to an API project.
-Since we use ASP.NET Identity for user registration and verification, a local database would still be required for the web project to store user information.
-The main reason for the API project is to decouple data access from the web application, making it easier to build additional features, such as a mobile app, by enabling shared data across projects.
-While a centralized database could achieve similar results, an API is more future-proof, as it abstracts the database layer, making the switching of the database, have no impact on the projects using the API.
+The group also planned a significant refactor, which involved moving as much database access as possible to an API project.
+Since ASP.NET Identity is used for user registration and verification, a local database would still be required for the web project to store user information.
+The main purpose of the API project was to decouple data access from the web application, making it easier to build additional features, such as a mobile app, by enabling shared data access across projects.
+While a centralized database could achieve similar results, an API is more future-proof as it abstracts the database layer, allowing database switching without impacting the projects using the API.
 \vspace*{0.3cm}

-There is also some extra functionality left, e.g. a theme song, as well as a feature for better display of the users data, and a bug regarding the timestamp on comments.
-The rest of the issus are regarding refactors for better code quality or in code ducumentation and naming consistensy through the code.
+Some additional features were also left incomplete, such as a theme song, improved data display for users, and fixing a bug related to timestamps on comments.
+The remaining issues involve refactoring for better code quality, improving in-code documentation, and ensuring consistent naming conventions throughout the codebase.

 \vspace*{0.3cm}

-For the Command-Line-Interface version of _Chirp!_, an error with the end-to-end tests still exists.
-The tests pass when the database file contains the expected Cheep and the test is run on Windows.
-However the group was unable to make the test work in isolation from the actual database and cross-platform and thus the end-to-end-test branch remains open.
+For the Command-Line-Interface (CLI) version of Chirp!, an error with the end-to-end tests persists.
+These tests pass when the database file contains the expected Cheep and the tests are run on Windows.
+However, the group was unable to make the test work in isolation from the actual database and cross-platform.
+As a result, the end-to-end-test branch remains open.

 ### Issue Progression
 The illustration below shows how the group worked with issues during the project.